harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 Salmon has the ability to take bam files as input, and use sequence alignments to make probabilistic assignments of reads to loci (and count those assignments).
 For this "alignment-based" mode, Salmon requires that reads be mapped to a set of transcript sequences rather than splice-mapped to the genome.
 Because bam files contain a lot of information that are useful for performing quality checks on your data, we believe it is worthwhile to perform sequence alignment.
 Our specific recommendation follows immediately below.

 ## Quantifying expression best practice
 In order to obtain a comprehensive set of quality control metrics on our fastq files, while also obtaining gene and isoform-level count matrices from Salmon's (isoform-level) quantification machinery, we use nf-core's RNA-seq pipeline, found [here](https://nf-co.re/rnaseq/3.19.0). [nf-core](https://nf-co.re/) is a collection of *Nextflow* workflows for automating analyses of high-dimensional biological data.
-The RNA-seq workflow has a variety of option to choose from, but we specifically use the "STAR-salmon" option.
+[Nextflow](https://www.nextflow.io/) is a workflow language that can be used to chain together multi-step data analysis workflows, which can easily be adapted for running on high performance computing enviornments such as Harvard's [CANNON](https://www.rc.fas.harvard.edu/services/cluster-computing/) cluster.
+The RNA-seq workflow has a variety of option to choose from, but we specifically use the "STAR-salmon" option (see the green line in the workflow diagram below).
 This option performs spliced alignment to the genome with *STAR*, projects those alignments onto the transcriptome, and performs alignment-based quantification from the projected alignments with Salmon.
 The workflow requires as input a specifically formatted sample sheet, a genome fasta, and either a gtf or a gff annotation file.

 ???
 Note "Click here to see the nf-core RNA-seq workflow diagram"
     <center>